 A holiday party can be a great way to catch up with friends and celebrate a special event.
 There are are a number of upcoming occasions that you may like to consider hosting, including St. Patrick’s Day, Easter, Cinco de Mayo, Mother’s Day, and the 4th of July.

 If you have decided to have a holiday party, these are a few ways that you can make it perfect for your guests.
-Here are our top tips for a successful event that everyone will enjoy:
+Here are our top tips, approved by party specialists from FDP, for a successful event that everyone will enjoy:

 Give Your Guests Time to Reply